rj00a/evenio/tutorial/ch04_entities_and_components.md

 By itself, an entity is just a unique identifier ([`EntityId`]).
 It is the entity's set of _components_ that differentiate a player from a monster, or a camera from an item.
 Components hold the data while systems operate on entities with certain sets of components.

-For more information on the ECS pattern in general, see the [Wikipedia article] on the subject.

 Let's see how we might model player and monster entities in a game with `evenio`.

 ```rust